tajhlande/lmae/README.md

 written by Henner Zeller, found here: [hzeller/rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) You'll need to build that first, as this library depends on it for access to the LED matrix.
 In particular, you need to `make install` the python 3 bindings to get all of the needed binaries, which are not included in this project.
+The README for that project will explain that and many other things which are useful to know for getting things working.

 On my Pi with the latest version of the library, I also had to follow the guidance to switch off on-board sound (`dtparam=audio=off` in `/boot/config.txt`)